 The key to surviving as an entrepreneur is having a contingency plan that things could go wrong, and they often do.
 Cash flow is the most important aspect of this contingency plan.
-Start a business with adequate preparation that it could fail to earn any income the first one or two years.
-Have a concrete plan how you will finance the business and also continue to meet your obligations during that period.
+Start a business with adequate preparation that it could fail to earn any income in the first one or two years.
+Have a concrete plan on how you will finance the business and also continue to meet your obligations during that period.

 Imagine if you were to go into self-employment as a farmer.
 You had just purchased a piece of land and were all set to go into farming.
 How long would it take you to start earning income as a farmer?
 How much would you put in before you could begin to earn?
-What if there were some unexpected challenges such as drought, floods or crop failure?
+What if there were some unexpected challenges such as drought, floods, or crop failure?

 The most assured way for your business to survive is to have a reliable source of income as you build your business.
-If you are in employment, you want to remain in employment for as long as is possible, but at the very least for the first one year of your business.
+If you are in employment, you want to remain in employment for as long as is possible, but at the very least for the first year of your business.
 Plan your transition very well.

 Do not use your employer's time to build your business.
 That is dishonest and should be avoided at all costs.
 Give your employer 100% of your time and attention while you are still working there.
 Build your business in your free time and using your own resources.

 Building a business costs.
 You will, therefore, have the extra responsibility of financing your business while still meeting all your other responsibilities.
 This will be challenging if you are already stretched financially.